K7MDL2/IC-905_Band_Decoder_on_ESP32-S3/README.md

 Build this project using the esp-idf extension in VS Code and flash it to the USB OTG host board, then run monitor tool to view serial output.
 There are some settings that have to be made located in the sdkconfig file for hub support and packet size.
 YOu can edit it or use menuconfig tool.

 Below are the OTG related settings.
-OTG must be yes, and I modify or enable these 2.
+I modify or enable these.
+They are sometimes lost if you start the Setup Configure Extension wizard.
+I included in the repository here 'sdkconfig.defaults' file which has these.
+In theory it will help ensure you do not lose these values.

       CONFIG_USB_HOST_CONTROL_TRANSFER_MAX_SIZE = 2048   --> if you see errors this is usually the culprit, default of 256 is too small for hubs.
       CONFIG_USB_HOST_HUBS_SUPPORTED=y     --> If you see you cannot open the radio and it is connected, this is likely not set
+      CONFIG_USB_OTG_SUPPORTED=y   --> usually already set.

       #
       # USB-OTG